 Trees, maps, microbiology and cathedral windows appear in various levels of deconstruction as I break down my own subjectivity and become aware of how I filter my surroundings.
 These selected icons embody specific relationships and also represent personally resonant and lasting symbols.
 Trees symbolize my relationship with the natural world, maps with the man-made world, microbiology with my physiology and “humanness,” and cathedral windows with the spiritual realm.

 Searching for ways this imagery overlaps and juxtaposes, I allow my iconography to layer and converge.
 Boundaries between elements are blurred as wood grain appears topographic and cellular entrails mimic branches and roads.
-The balance between structured and organic form is in the forefront with a graphic approach and lack of color using black ink and white paint and colored pencil on 11 by 17 inch mylar.
+The balance between structured and organic form is in the forefront with a graphic approach and lack of color using black ink and white paint and colored pencil on translucent mylar.